MuhiMoMottaleb/CSCE676_Project/README.md

 ## 1. Overview

 This project investigates credit card fraud detection using the Kaggle “Credit Card Fraud Detection” dataset.
 With only ~0.17% of transactions labeled as fraud, the core challenge is extreme class imbalance and the high cost of missing fraudulent events.
-We compare cost-aware supervised classifiers (especially a class-weighted Random Forest) with anomaly detection methods (One-Class SVM and an autoencoder) to understand which approaches work best and whether anomaly detectors add value beyond a strong supervised baseline.
+We compare cost-aware supervised classifiers (class-weighted Random Forest, logistic regression) with anomaly detection methods (One-Class SVM and an autoencoder) to understand which approaches work best and whether anomaly detectors add value beyond a strong supervised baseline.

 ---